jondkelley/eco_aprs_weather/README.md

 # eco_aprs_weather

-The Eco_APRS_Weather software exists to allow Ecowitt Weather Stations to work with APRS software for amateur radio.
+The Eco_APRS_Weather bridge software exists to allow Ecowitt Weather Stations to work with APRS software for amateur radio.
 This software integrates directly with your weather station after changing some settings, and can integrate directly with software like Direwolf using the `wxnow.txt` amateur radio weather telemetry format.

 ### Supported Weather Station devices